Last Updated on June 5, 2023 by Dave Schoenbeck

 When it comes to advertising, small business owners tend to work hard on a short, focused list of marketing initiatives that are most familiar to them.
-What they miss is a more strategic viewpoint about how to shape their brand image.
+As a result, they miss a more strategic viewpoint about how to shape their brand image.

-Branding for small businesses is more than just a trendy concept—it’s an essential component of marketing that can help you get a handle on what your business is all about.
-It’s worthwhile to invest time and effort into nailing your branding strategy.
+Branding for small businesses is more than just a trendy concept—it’s an essential component of marketing that can help you handle what your business is all about.
+Therefore, investing time and effort into nailing your branding strategy is worthwhile.
 I have collaborated with a friend and branding expert, Mike Graham.
 Mike is the founder & creative strategist of the branding agency Second Melody.
 Here’s what you need to know about small business branding.

 How to Create a Brand Identity

-For example, when you think of Coca-Cola, the colors and logo immediately come to mind.
-Even though there are different flavors of Coca-Cola, each can is recognizable and uses the same font and color scheme.
-You want your brand to be equally recognizable for your target customer.
+For example, the colors and logo immediately come to mind when considering Coca-Cola.
+Even though Coca-Cola has different flavors, each can is recognizable and uses the same font and color scheme.
+You want your brand to be equally identifiable to your target customer.

-To start, business owners should study their strengths, weaknesses, opportunities, and threats.
+Business owners should study their strengths, weaknesses, opportunities, and threats.
 To do this, conduct a SWOT analysis (I have a blog post about that here.)
-Once you know what you bring to the table, you can move on to determining your ideal customer.
-It’s important to have a clear view of who you’re targeting with your marketing initiatives.
+Once you know what you bring, you can determine your ideal customer.
+Having a clear view of who you’re targeting with your marketing initiatives is essential.

 After you know your brand identity, you can proceed with your business branding.